We’re upgrading Plenty Road between McKimmies Road and Bridge Inn Road to help you get home safer and sooner.

 We’re working with APA, Ausnet, Yarra Valley Water and Telstra to ensure this work is completed with minimal impact to services and the public.

 You may not always see these works happening, as much of it takes place underground or at night wherever possible to minimise impacts on traffic and ensure the safety of our workers and motorists.

 Our finishing works will involve further service protection and relocations and will be finished by late October.

 Walking and cycling

-We recently opened a shared walking and cycling path from McKimmies Road to Bush Boulevard, giving both cyclists and pedestrians the opportunity to travel on a dedicated wider path, away from road traffic.
+The shared walking and cycling path from McKimmies Road to Bush Boulevard is open, giving both cyclists and pedestrians the opportunity to travel on a dedicated wider path, away from road traffic.

 For cyclists who like to ride at a faster pace, we’ve also built an on-road cycling lane in each direction.
 The shared path and on-road cycling lanes will be extended to Bridge Inn Road as part of the second stage of the Plenty Road Upgrade.

 We’ll be opening more paths and lanes progressively from July.